ShoreTel Tying to Salesforce CRM for Better Business Intel

 As customers are transferred to the departments that can best help them, records of their interactions go along with them.
 That means customers don't have to repeat their issues each time they talk to customer service agents.
 Similarly, the integrations allow users to measure the ROI effectiveness of marketing campaigns by tracking all customer touchpoints during the buyer's journey.

 We turned to Brad Shimmin, a principal analyst at Current Analysis, to get his take on the integration.
 He told us it’s worthwhile for ShoreTel and other unified communications vendors with any interest in CRM to work with platform vendors like Salesforce because it creates a more holistic customer view.

 "This is important because Salesforce is offering a platform-as-a-service.
 It is basically a cloud-born application ecosystem that is populated by an extremely diverse and sizable channel, [with] partner-type vendors, all building their own solutions," Shimmin said.
 "By connecting with Salesforce, ShoreTel is opening itself up to a number of opportunities that simply wouldn’t have been available [otherwise].”

-As Shimmin sees it, the cloud is an area in which unified communications has struggled because it has been tied to equipment that lives and breathes inside an for so long.
+As Shimmin sees it, the cloud is an area in which unified communications has struggled because it has been tied to equipment that lives and breathes inside an enterprise for so long.
 By partnering with Salesforce, Shimmin said, companies can spread their wings to provide a better view of their customers, one that’s more representative of what their customers are doing.